January 20, 2017

-That the quote on November 9, the day after the 2016 U.S. election, when Donald Trump, who pollsters said had a very small chance of victory, won.
-The stock market didn’t think he’d win, so it’s falling.
+I read that quote on November 9, the day after the 2016 U.S. election, when Donald Trump, who pollsters said had a very small chance of victory, won.
+The stock market didn’t think he’d win, so it was falling.

-“The universe is change.
-Life is opinion.”
-Ironically, those words from centuries ago couldn’t ring more true.
-Americans elected Trump because he promised change and they startled the world with their choice.
+Ironically, those words from centuries ago were startlying apt.
+Americans had elected Trump because he promised change, startling the whole world with their choice.

 Some Americans are hopeful that things now finally will change for the better.
 Others see only the prospect for worse.
 None of us know what will happen.